cue-lang/cue/doc/ref/spec.md

 #### Closed structs

 By default, structs are open to adding fields.
-One could say that an optional field `f` with value top (`_`) is defined for any unspecified field.
+Instances of an open struct `p` may contain fields not defined in `p`.
 A _closed struct_ `c` is a struct whose instances may not have fields not defined in `c`.
-Closing a struct is equivalent to adding an optional field with value `_|_` for any undefined field.
+Closing a struct is equivalent to adding an optional field with value `_|_` for all undefined fields.

 Note that fields created with field comprehensions are not considered defined fields.